 - Simmer until the root vegetables are tender – approximately 30 minutes.

 Serve in warmed bowls with freshly sliced mild chili’s, spring onion and sprigs of parsley.
-Add warm, crusty bread such as Seeded Cob Loaf to create a hearty meal.
+Also serve thick slices of warm, crusty bread such as Seeded Cob Loaf to create a hearty meal.

 To store, cool the soup completely.
 Spoon into sealable containers and refrigerate for up to 4 days.
 Alternatively, place in the freezer and eat within one month.